bhageena/bhageena.github.io/_posts/isays/2017-11-01-quips to ponder.md

 > God gives his hardest battles to his strongest soldiers.

-> Surround yourself with those who bring out the best in you, not the stress in you.

 > The mind is everything; what you think, you become.

 > The 3 C's in life: Choice, Chance, Change.
 You must make the Choice, to take the Chance, if you want anything in life to Change.